**Come work with a COOL Company! Hiring Immediately for HVAC Installer. Apply Today!** Read More

 Space Saving: As we mentioned above, many people choose an attic installation for their furnace because of the space-saving features.
 Having an entire closet or corner of the garage dedicated to a furnace isn’t ideal for anyone, and attics are rarely used for anything more than storing a few things anyway.

 Potentially More Affordable Installation: Venting a furnace takes less work in an attic than it does in any other location of the home.
 Unless you have a slab, venting can go directly through the roof rather than routing it through an exterior wall.
-This makes ductwork installation easier too—therefore resulting in a more affordable installation.
+This makes ductwork installation easier too, therefore resulting in a more affordable professional furnace installation service.

 A Design That Works for All Homes: There is almost no home without an attic.
 Unless you live in a multi-home complex where the attic is inaccessible to you, this option is very widely available.
 And since furnaces have a downflow design, this product works in just about any type of home.